bet4a/d3wiki/Geo-Paths.md

     .attr("d", d3.geo.path());
 ```

 Using distinct path elements is typically slower than a single path element for a collection.
 However, distinct path elements are preferred if you want interact with features separately (e.g., using CSS :hover or click events).
-An optional *index* may be specified, which is passed along to the [pointRadius](Geo-Paths#wiki-pointRadius) accessor.

 <a name="path_projection" href="Geo-Paths#wiki-path_projection">#</a> path.<b>projection</b>([<i>projection</i>])